nymexhub/Theatherflix/README.md

 | ------------------ |:------------------- |:-------------- |:-------------- |:--------------
 | Creation of a UI     | Back-end (the whole functionality)  |Debugging | Testing (UI + Back-end)    | Lager scale testing

-**We're now in between stage 1 and 2.
+** If you wanna know where are ? in which stage somehow?...
+[Follow this link!](https://github.com/NodeioLabs/theatherflix/projects/5)

 ## Technical stuff**: